Fighter Alpha: Warriors' Dreams / Street Fighter Zero

 Street Fighter 2, such as Adon

-and Birdie.
-Guy and Sodom from Capcom's classic arcade beat-em-up Final Fight also make their
+fighting game genre, bringing Guy and Sodom from Capcom's classic arcade beat-em-up Final Fight

 Fighter 2 favorites, such as: Dhalsim, Zangief, E. Honda, and